Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 However, participants privy to the transaction replace the hash with the original payload before calling the EVM for execution, and their StateDBs update accordingly.
 These two sets of participants therefore end up with different StateDBs and aren't able to reach consensus.
-To support this bifurcation of contract state, GoQuorum stores the state of public contracts in a public state trie that is globally synchronized, and it stores the state of private contracts in a private state trie that is not globally synchronized.
+To support this forking of contract state, GoQuorum stores the state of public contracts in a public state trie that is globally synchronized, and it stores the state of private contracts in a private state trie that is not globally synchronized.